 With branch deploys in Bamboo, you can configure the deployment trigger for any environment to automatically deploy the artifacts built on a given branch – either at scheduled intervals, or with each successful CI build of that branch.
 You can even use the two trigger types in combination.

 Let’s say you have a single performance testing environment that everyone shares.
-Throughout the day, deploy master there whenever it builds successfully – for most branch-loving teams, builds of master are usually the result of new work being merged in, so you’d want a gut-check on performance right away.
+Throughout the day, deploy main there whenever it builds successfully – for most branch-loving teams, builds of main are usually the result of new work being merged in, so you’d want a gut-check on performance right away.

 Then overnight when the repo is idle, schedule deploys from each developer’s branch at appropriate intervals so everyone gets performance feedback on their work at least once a day.
 (Deployment jobs in Bamboo can conclude with a script, Ant, or Maven task that kicks off performance tests.)
 All the while, developers can use automatic deployment triggers to send builds out to their individual test environments whenever their feature branch builds successfully.